ciarandg/trowel/README.md

 # Trowel

 > [!caution]
-> This app is expermiental and untested.
+> This app is experimental and untested.
 Do not trust its output!

 Trowel is a TUI wrapper for OpenTofu that lets you inspect plans interactively.